tinacms/markdown-bot/README.md

 ![Example](http://res.cloudinary.com/forestry-demo/image/upload/v1688736596/blog-media/supercharge-markdown-blog/Screenshot_2023-07-07_at_8.41.32_AM_xsoswd.png)

-## Github app Usage
+## GitHub App Usage

-We do not provide a hosted version of the Github app so you will need to self-host it.
-You can self-host it on on most hosting platforms we have setup and tested it on netlify (Functions) and render.
+We do not provide a hosted version of the GitHub app so you will need to self-host it.
+You can self-host it on most hosting platforms.
+We have setup and tested it on Netlify (Functions) and Render.

-### Create a Github App
+### Create a GitHub App

-1. Go to your github settings
+1. Go to your GitHub settings, [create a new GitHub App](https://github.com/settings/apps/new)
-2. Click on Developer Settings
-3. Click on Github Apps
-4. Click on New Github App
-5. Fill in the details (can put in temp values for the url and webhook url.
+2. Fill in the details (can put in temp values for the url and webhook url.
 We can update these later)
-6. Under permissions select `Read` for `Contents`.
+3. Under permissions select `Read` for `Contents`.
 Select `Read & Write` for `Pull Requests` and `Issues`.
-7. Under Subscribe to events select `Issue comment`
+4. Under Subscribe to events select `Issue comment`
-8. Generate a [webhook secrete](https://docs.github.com/en/webhooks-and-events/webhooks/securing-your-webhooks) and copy it into the `Webhook Secret` field and save it somewhere safe
+5. Generate a [webhook secrete](https://docs.github.com/en/webhooks-and-events/webhooks/securing-your-webhooks) and copy it into the `Webhook Secret` field and save it somewhere safe
-9. Make sure "Only on this account" is selected under "Where can this GitHub App be installed?"
+6. Make sure "Only on this account" is selected under "Where can this GitHub App be installed?"
-10. Click "Create Github App"
+7. Click "Create Github App"
-11. In the app settings click on "Generate a private key" and save the .pem file somewhere safe
+8. In the app settings click on "Generate a private key" and save the .pem file somewhere safe

 ### Self-hosting on Netlify